Pete Buttigieg: Personal life

 Buttigieg is a Christian, and he has said his faith has had a strong influence in his life.
 He was baptized in the Catholic Church as an infant and attended Catholic schools.
 While at the University of Oxford, Buttigieg attended Christ Church Cathedral, saying he felt "more-or-less Anglican" by the time he returned to South Bend.
 Augustine of Hippo, Catholic priest James Martin, and Garry Wills are among his religious influences.
 A member of the Episcopal Church, Buttigieg attended the Cathedral of St. James while living in South Bend.

-Through his mother, he is the 4th great-grandson of 19th-century U.S. congressman William Marshall Inge, who represented Tennessee's 10th District.

 Besides his native English, Buttigieg has some knowledge of Norwegian, Spanish, Italian, Maltese, Arabic, Dari Persian, and French.
 Buttigieg plays guitar and piano, and in 2013 performed with the South Bend Symphony Orchestra as a guest piano soloist with Ben Folds.
 Buttigieg was a 2014 Aspen Institute Rodel Fellow.

 Buttigieg came out as gay in a June 2015 piece in the South Bend Tribune, becoming Indiana's first openly gay elected executive.
 He was the first elected official in Indiana to come out while in office and the highest elected official in Indiana to come out.